AnandChowdhary/limitless/README.md

 # ✨ Limitless to git

-Export your [Limitless](https://limitless.ai) lifelogs to JSON files organized by date using GitHub Actions.
+Export your [Limitless](https://limitless.ai) lifelogs to markdown files organized by date using GitHub Actions.
 This tool helps you maintain a local backup of your lifelogs and makes it easy to version control your data using git.

 ## Installation